Working in Switzerland: Jobs, Internships & Apprenticeships

 • You tailor your approach company by company.

-• You create a direct contact that can lead somewhere before any official process.
+• You create a direct contact, sometimes decisive before any official process.

 Your next steps to work in Switzerland

-Identify the language region and sector that fit you, prepare a flawless application that meets Swiss standards, then contact your target companies directly.
-Precision and consistency will make the difference in this demanding but particularly rewarding market.
+Identify the language region and sector that fit you, prepare a flawless application, then contact your target companies directly.
+Precision and consistency make the difference in this demanding but highly rewarding market.

 Frequently Asked Questions

 Rely on networking, unsolicited applications and recruitment agencies.
-Many positions are filled without any public ad, so contacting companies directly is very effective.
+Many roles are filled without an ad, so contacting companies directly is very effective.

 EU/EFTA nationals benefit from free movement.
-Others need a permit (B, L) requested by the employer, under a quota system.
+Others need a permit (B, L) requested by the employer, with quotas.
+The G permit is for cross-border workers.

-A cross-border worker lives in a neighboring country and works in Switzerland with a G permit.
-It is a very common option near the borders.
+A cross-border worker lives in a neighboring country and works in Switzerland with a G permit, returning at least once a week.
+They make up over 20% of foreign workers.

 Join Sponta and send your unsolicited applications to the best companies in just a few clicks.